How to Create Frequency Distribution in Excel?

 Below is the data.

-Apply pivot table to this data.
+- Step 1: Apply the pivot table to this data.
 In ROWS put Age and for values put Amt Spent.

 Conclusion: It is clear that the age group between 15 to 29 is spending more money on alcohol consumption, which is not a good sign.

-But the age group 30 to 44 spending less on alcohol maybe they have realized the mistake they did in their young age.
+But the age group 30 to 44 spend less on alcohol maybe they have realized the mistake they did at their young age.

 Things to Remember